 #8 Run Live Campaigns

 Live video is probably the most compelling form of content you will ever use and is one of the best creative social media campaign ideas.
-In fact, people have been proven to spend up to three times longer watching live videos on Facebook rather that pre-recorded versions.
+In fact, people have been proven to spend up to three times longer watching live videos on Facebook rather than pre-recorded versions.
 Use this knowledge to your advantage by going live.
 You can do a live product demonstration, discuss some of the inner workings of your business, answer questions or even vlog!
 A real-time experience is more deeply imprinted on the minds of your followers and can help you build a more personal connection as you respond to comments and questions through live video.

 #9 Repurposed and Curated Content